 Hannover Medical School (MHH) was founded, as DGfI, in 1967 in the city of the philosopher, mathematician and historian Gottfried Wilhelm Leibniz, who somehow anticipated a modern health campus with his motto „unitas in diverstitate“ (united in diversity), „theoria cum praxi“ (theory with practice) and „commune bonum“ (the common good).
 MHH scientists and doctors are closely working together with colleagues of the Leibniz University Hannover, the Helmholtz Centre for Infectious Diseases (HZI) in Braunschweig and the Research Centres TWINCORE and NIFE.
 Research is supported by DFG-funded Collaborative Research Centers (CRC900, TRR127, TRR209, TRR298), Research Groups (KFO311, FOR2953, FOR2380) and the Centres of Excellence „RESIST“ and „Hearing 4 All“.
 Immunology is in the heart of all major clinical areas at MHH, i.e. Infection & Immunity, Transplantation & Regeneration and Biomedical Technology & Implants.
 In these disciplines, we join forces to be prepared for the future challenges of immunotherapy and personalized medicine.
 The Leibniz-spirit will enforce us to create a memorable scientific and social event for researchers, clinical scientists and clinicians, all unified by a strong interest in immune-driven diseases.

-We are looking forward to welcome you all in this beautiful city.
+Together with the organizing committee, we are very much looking forward to welcome you all in Hannover.